 Original research findings, reports, review articles, letters, technical reports, working papers and the like, will all be considered for publication.
 They will be judged first and foremost by their relevance to the journal and import to the reader.
 We suggest all submissions be made in English.

 Style and Formatting

 IJRA selects manuscripts throughout the year to publish.
 While the editorial board works hard to expeditiously process each manuscript, we cannot guarantee a date of completion for each review.
+We assure you to communicate the status of the review from time to time without any delay.
 Each accepted manuscript will be processed with due diligence after acceptance by the editorial board.

 All papers submitted to our journals go through a rigorous review process.
 They are refereed by experts in said field before publication.
 There exist three possible outcomes for each paper submitted: acceptance, acceptance after minor changes and rejection.
 The Editor-in-Chief is the first to see an author's work and subsequently forwards to experts in the specific field discussed in the paper for review.
 After review, the Editor-in-Chief of the journal will look over the reviewer's comments.
 If two reviewers seem to hold opposite opinions on the same paper, the controversy will be resolved by the Editor-in-Chief.
 Ultimately, the Editor-in-Chief makes the final decision.
 The final decision is being one of the aforementioned possibilities: acceptance, acceptance with minor changes, or rejection of paper.
 The IJRA board follows proper Review policy statements, as set by the ELSEVIER PERK Publishing Ethics Resource Kit for Journal Editors.